View Document Text

 planning needs.

-Should a change to the fee amount be warranted, you will be notified in advance.
+Should a change to the fee amount be warranted, you will be notified at least 60 days in advance.
+You may accept or

 Fees are due quarterly in advance and a pro-rata refund will be paid to Client if canceled within any quarter.
 This